Minnesota Youth Symphonies

 Minnesota Youth Symphonies, commonly referred to as MYS, was founded in 1972 by Ralph Winkler.
-The program has four orchestras composed of students from elementary level through high school, with participation's based on an annual audition.
+The program has five orchestras composed of students from elementary level through high school, with participation's based on an annual audition.
 All levels of MYS perform at Orchestra Hall in Minneapolis, as well as other locations, and hosts workshops and classes.

 Orchestras

 Participation is based on an audition in which the prospective student must perform an appropriate solo, orchestral excerpt, scales and arpeggios, and must sight-read.

 The orchestras perform three major concerts in the Twin Cities area, primarily at Orchestra Hall in Minneapolis.
 There are also other performance opportunities throughout the year.
 Every fall the orchestras host the Symphony Solo Competition; the winners of the competition perform at the Symphony Orchestra's spring concert.